Summary of our mission, values and principles

 Biographies of members

 John is one of the founders of the Male Psychology Network.
 After completing his PhD in psychological aspects of polycystic ovary syndrome, he joined University College London’s Institute for Women’s Health at the UCL Medical School in 2011.
-Since then he has published over 40 papers in various peer-reviewed journals, including in international-standard journals in gynaecology, cardiology and ophthalmology.
+Since then he has published over 50 papers in various peer-reviewed journals, including in international-standard journals in gynaecology, cardiology and ophthalmology.
 Prompted by the considerable suicide rates among men and the establishment’s inertia in dealing with men’s mental health problems, in 2011 John led an independent research programme investigating the mental health needs of men and boys.
 John specialises in research methods (especially surveys and questionnaire development) and statistical analysis (e.g. meta-analysis, meta-regression), currently practices clinical hypnosis on a part-time basis and is an honorary lecturer with the Dept of Psychology, University College London.
+John is an advisor to the Royal Foundation for issues around men's mental health.
 Email